 Two options for resetting the converter may be accomplished at the HTTP management administration page.
 A management software reset will reset counters, statistics, MIB variables, and management software of the converter without interrupting data flow across the link.
 A hardware reset will temporarily interrupt link data flow as if the converter had experienced a power cycle.
-A hardware reset is only possible with hardware version 5.4 or greater and firmware since July 29th, 2008 as shown at the HTTP management screen or SNMP sysDescr variable.
 For new functionality to take effect, a hardware reset is required after upgrading firmware but need not be initiated immediately.
 A software reset is not appropriate after upgrading firmware, as only the management CPU would be reset while the packet transfer CPU would be operating with the older, incompatible version of firmware.